sfwat/Doctor_online/README.md

 ### There are two types of registration first Doctor registration and second Patient registration

-### But first let's talk about authorization in this project where some endpoint user no auth and others need credentials
+### But first let's talk about authorization in this project where some endpoint use no auth and others need credentials

 ## For example Listing all categories use no auth which list all the clinic categories